slinkity/slinkity/www/src/docs/component-pages-layouts.md

 ### Example - Dynamic permalinks with pagination

 Pagination is another common use case for dynamic permalinks.
-We won't go _too_ in depth on 11ty's pagination options ([see their docs for full details](https://www.11ty.dev/docs/pagination/#aliasing-to-a-different-variable)), but we'll cover the primary use case: generate some routes from an array of data.
+We won't go _too_ in depth on 11ty's pagination options ([see their docs for full details](https://www.11ty.dev/docs/pagination/#aliasing-to-a-different-variable)), but we'll cover the primary use case: generate routes from an array of data.

 Say that:

 1. You have an array of T-shirts to sell on your e-commerce site
 2. You want to generate a unique route to preview each T-shirt